yes42d/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is my if-else and while task
+This id if while task in ALX